yuvalkit/Animal_Images_Classification/README.md

 # Animal_Images_Classification

-This repository contatins all the code of the "Animal Images Classification" project that is submitted as a final project report of the course "Practical Topics in Machine Learning".
+This repository contatins all the relevant code of the "Animal Images Classification" project that is submitted as a final project report in the course "Practical Topics in Machine Learning".

 Each file is an independent file which runs on its own.